Skyler-Cuthbertson/AvLog/README.md

 * Right to opt out of the processing of your personal data if it is used for targeted advertising, the sale of personal data, or profiling in furtherance of decisions that produce legal or similarly significant effects ("profiling")

-Exercise your rights provided under the Virginia VCDPA You may contact us by email at skylogaviation@gmail.com or submit a data subject access request (https://app.termly.io/notify/72bdc741-e1bb-486a-9010-47d574db1b15) .
+Exercise your rights provided under the Virginia VCDPA You may contact us by email at AvLogaviation@gmail.com or submit a data subject access request (https://app.termly.io/notify/72bdc741-e1bb-486a-9010-47d574db1b15) .
 If you are using an authorized agent to exercise your rights, we may deny a request if the authorized agent does not submit proof that they have been validly authorized to act on your behalf.
 Verification process
 We may request that you provide additional information reasonably necessary to verify you and your consumer's request.
 If you submit the request through an authorized agent, we may need to collect additional information to verify your identity before processing your request.
 Upon receiving your request, we will respond without undue delay, but in all cases, within forty-five (45) days of receipt.
 The response period may be extended once by forty-five (45) additional days when reasonably necessary.
 We will inform you of any such extension within the initial 45-day response period, together with the reason for the extension.
 Right to appeal
 If we decline to take action regarding your request, we will inform you of our decision and reasoning behind it.
-If you wish to appeal our decision, please email us at skylogaviation@gmail.com.
+If you wish to appeal our decision, please email us at AvLogaviation@gmail.com.
 Within sixty (60) days of receipt of an appeal, we will inform you in writing of any action taken or not taken in response to the appeal, including a written explanation of the reasons for the decisions.
 If your appeal is denied, you may contact the Attorney General to submit a complaint (https://www.oag.state.va.us/consumer-protection/index.php/file-a-complaint) .
 12. DO WE MAKE UPDATES TO THIS NOTICE?
 In Short: Yes, we will update this notice as necessary to stay compliant with relevant laws.
 We may update this privacy notice from time to time.
 The updated version will be indicated by an updated "Revised" date and the updated version will be effective as soon as it is accessible.
 If we make material changes to this privacy notice, we may notify you either by prominently posting a notice of such changes or by directly sending you a notification.
 We encourage you to review this privacy notice frequently to be informed of how we are protecting your information.
 13. HOW CAN YOU CONTACT US ABOUT THIS NOTICE?
-If you have questions or comments about this notice, you may email us at skylogaviation@gmail.com or contact us by post at:
+If you have questions or comments about this notice, you may email us at AvLogaviation@gmail.com or contact us by post at:
-SkyLog
+AvLog
 __________
 __________
 14. HOW CAN YOU REVIEW, UPDATE, OR DELETE THE DATA WE COLLECT FROM YOU?